Ever panic on a portrait session because you’re unsure as to your camera settings? Relax! Here are some easy tips for your portrait camera settings!

 The last option is using Kelvin.
 Kelvin is a temperature color scale that ranges from 2000k to 9000k…or from a warm orange temperature (2000k) to a cool blue temperature (9000k).
 Based on the lighting, YOU choose the numerical value.
 Does that sound complicated?
 It is…but it’s great when you figure it out.
 For example on a sunny day, you’d choose a value of 5500k because you don’t need to compensate for the white balance.

-Kelvin really allows you to make small adjustments IN camera.
-Basically, you start recognizing what you need in your images.
+Kelvin allows you to make small adjustments IN camera.
+You start recognizing what you need in your images.
 So if you’re in a super warm situation, like crazy yellow tungsten light, you want to cool the image, so you’ll choose a value of like 3000.
-If your image is cool (or blueish), then you want to warm it up (choosing a higher value number like 6000+).
+If your picture is cool (or blueish), then you want to warm it up (selecting a higher value number like 6000+).
 It honestly is NOT as hard as it seems.

 Cool/Blue Tint = Warm and increase value to above 5500k.